Why Does My Dog Sleep With Me?

 Is it bad to sleep with my dog?

-On the other hand, do not neglect preventive medicine.
-Remember that there are parasites which dogs can transmit to humans, such as fleas and ticks.
+It is also important you do not neglect preventive medicine.
+Remember there are parasites which dogs can transmit to humans, such as fleas and ticks.
 Therefore, make sure to deworm and vaccinate your dog according to your veterinarian’s recommended schedule.

 Regardless of hygiene, you must consider whether actually sleeping together provides adequate rest for both you and your animal.
 If you find that by sleeping with your dog you don’t receive sufficient rest, opt for placing their bed close to yours.
-By doing this, you are still within distance but have your required individual space.
+By doing this, you are still within distance, but you both have your required individual space.

 If your dog suffers from separation anxiety, sleeping together is not recommended.
 By sleeping with your dog you reinforce this negative behavior.
 If your dog suffers from any behavioral problem, we recommend consulting an ethologist or a canine educator in order to treat the problem accordingly.